 It is important to evaluate the expected accuracy against the expected execution time of these runs.
 While GAM typically converges much faster than GBM-BRT, its predicted maximum accuracy is also lower.
 Of course, along with increased processing time, GBM-BRT models have higher costs as well, with several observed data-hardware configurations costing more than $5.
 While more expensive, GBM-BRT may result in an increase in AUC of nearly 0.15, associated with a transition from ‘fair’ to ‘good’ in a qualitative assessment of the AUC statistic (Araújo et al., 2005; Swets, 1988).
 The specific application and individual modeler may dictate whether or not the tradeoff between an increase in accuracy is worth the order of magnitude increase in execution time and cost.

-RF algorithm can be easily split across into small subtasks, and so can easily leverage additional cores in powerful hardware configurations.
+Conversely, the RF algorithm can be easily split across into small subtasks, and so can easily leverage additional cores in powerful hardware configurations.
 Specifically, individual tree building is done in parallel on multiple cores, after which the model ensemble is assembled and evaluated on a single processor.
 The maximum expected accuracy is approximately that of GBM-BRT, but can be achieved in a fraction of the time.
 Both SDMs achieve maximal accuracy with 10,000 training examples and 5 covariates.
 However, when parallelized, random forests can be fit in between 10% and 30% of the time to fit a GBM-BRT model with the same data.
 Given the approximately equal accuracy, the economically rational researcher would therefore be best served by employing an RF, run in parallel across many cores, rather than waiting for the GBM-BRT to converge.

 The RF optimal hardware configuration demonstrates well the trade off between monetary cost and time.
 Because the algorithm can make effective use of additional CPU cores, configurations with additional cores are associated with decreased execution time, but are charged a higher rate.
 Conversely, VMs with fewer cores take additional time to fit, but have a lower rate.
 When taken together, the two balance out -- illustrating the tension between cost and time when considering hardware provisioning for parallel algorithms.